DjangoForAll/Django-Course/Level_5/5_Introduction_to_ORM/Script/Readme.md

 all_tasks is the variable that stores the current queryset, we then applied a filter to it, filtering the data based on the search term. currently we check if the term is exactly the same as title.

-This is kinda useless becuase we have to search for the exact term to fetch it, lets build a better version of the serach.
+This is kinda useless becuase we have to search for the exact term to fetch it, lets build a better version of the search.

 Lets change the part where we filter the data based on the search term.